Matex600/Fat-Stack-Coffee/README.md

 ## Newsletter

-I have used a newsletter from mailchimp where users will get a welcome email within a few days as I am on the free plan this may be quicker or slower depending on service.
+I have used a newsletter from MailChimp where users will get a welcome email within a few days as I am on the free plan this may be quicker or slower depending on service.
 Users can subscribe or unsubscribe whenever they wish.

 ## Facebook business page

-Fat stack coffee is on has a facebook business page for marketing and research purposes as well as to post and advertise, create engaging content and attract visitor and customers.
+Fat stack coffee is on has a Facebook business page for marketing and research purposes as well as to post and advertise, create engaging content and attract visitors and customers.

 ![Header](documentation/readme_images/web_marketing/facebook/Facebook-Header.png)
 <hr>